lmorchard/blog.lmorchard.com/posts/2022-05-15-writing-habit-recap-no-2/index.md

 <!--more-->

 I've been working on this writing habit for just over a month.
 It seems to be a thing, now.
 I'm starting to think about what I want to do next.
-These exercises are like marathon training—and at some point, I want to try an proper marathon.
+These exercises are like marathon training—and at some point, I want to try a proper marathon.

 It's also occurred to me that doing fresh characters & settings every day—even if they're just over 300 words—might be harder than building momentum with an established story.

 I'm thinking about sustainability.
 Over a decade ago, I did the 4am wake-up and butt-in-chair thing.
 That let me crank out a few thousand words before the day job on a regular basis.
-But, while I did finish a few books that way, I feel like I've fully burnt out the mechanism.
+But, while I did finish a few books that way, I feel like I've fully burnt out that mechanism.
 The notion of writing a book that way again just seems like a nonstarter.

 This drumbeat of a small habit feels more reliable than expecting to browbeat myself into a writing flow by sheer willpower.